dramdani/vintageCarSeries/README.md

-stickar as entertaint to show somple animation with Augmented Reality
+vintageCarSeries as entertaint to show 3d products with Augmented Reality

 how to use :